 Tampa ElectricN(7) See item (2) above.
-In addition, this column is as important as H from a confidentiality standpoint because of the relatively few times that there are quality or discount adjustments.
+In addition, this column is as Company: 1-451-45important as H from a confidentiality standpoint because of the relatively few times that there are quality or discount adjustments.
 That is, Column N will equal Column H most of the time.
 Consequently, it needs to be protected for the same reason as set forth in paragraph (1).

-Tampa ElectricO(8) See item (2) above.Company:1-53
+Tampa Electric 0 (8) See item (2) above.

+Company:

+1-45